alievk/avatarify-python/README.md

 `cam` and `avatarify` windows will pop-up.
 The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
 Please follow these [recommendations](#driving-your-avatar) to drive your avatars.

 #### Mac
-*Note*: To run Avatarify on Mac a [remote GPU](https://github.com/alievk/avatarify/wiki/Remote-GPU) connection is required.
+*Note*: On Mac Avatarify runs only with [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [dedicated server](https://github.com/alievk/avatarify/wiki/Remote-GPU) with GPU.

 Please find where you downloaded `avatarify` and substitute path `/path/to/avatarify` below.